colabottles/toddl/posts/an-event-apart-boston-2018.md

 <blockquote cite="Jeffrey Zeldman">FAQs are the junk drawer of content.</blockquote>

 Jeffrey always kicks off AEA with relevant and thought-provoking talks.
-It made me think about the site for the company I work for and the “FAQ”-t, we have one item on the FAQ.
-The fact that the site is “pretty garbage” (that is a long explanation and I don’t have enough time right now to elaborate).
+It made me think about the site for the company I work for and the &ldquo;FAQ&rdquo;-t, we have one item on the FAQ.
+The fact that the site is &ldquo;pretty garbage&rdquo;.

 Once again, Jeffery delivered.